t-ack/bowtie-static/README.md

 $ npm install
 ```

-Update the BrowserSync proxy URL in `gulpfile.js` or remove watch from the default task to disable it.
+Update the BrowserSync proxy URL in `gulpfile.js` or remove browser-sync from the default task to disable it.

 ```
 $ gulp